aimeos/aimeos-docs/src/frontend/jsonapi/locales.md

 # Fetch locales

-Now you can retrieve site via the "locale" resource you've just received from the OPTIONS response.
-The response of the "locale" endpoint contains the list of the available locale combinations, e.g.:
+Now you can retrieve all available language/currency combinations via the "locale" resource you've just received from the OPTIONS response.
+The response of the "locale" endpoint contains the list of the available locales, e.g.:

 === "CURL"
     ```bash